w3c/webextensions/proposals/split_tabs_proposal.md

 ## Implementation Notes

-Within Chrome, when extensions make updates to tabs in the tab strip that are inconsistent with a current split, we plan to fail gracefully by unsplitting the tab.
-So if a tab is moved in between two tabs in a split, that split will be removed and the two tabs will be separated.
-If one tab in a split is closed, the split will be removed and the one tab will be closed.
+Within Chrome, when extensions make updates to tabs in the tab strip that are inconsistent with a current Split View, we plan to fail gracefully by unsplitting the view.
+So if a tab is moved in between two tabs in a Split View, that Split View will be removed and the two tabs will be separated.
+If one tab in a Split View is closed, the Split View will be removed and the one tab will be closed.

 ## Future Work

-In the future, it would be nice to have an API to create, update, and remove splits.
-It would also be helpful to have an API to query/update details of a split like whether it is a vertical or horizontal.
+In the future, it would be nice to have an API to create, update, and remove Split Views.
+It would also be helpful to have an API to query/update details of a Split View like whether it is a vertical or horizontal.